RetailMeNot/shield/docs/start/examples/dynamic.md

 # Dynamic Upstreams

 Here we change the "upstream-watcher" setting to watch a file hosted in AWS S3.
-When this file is updated, Shield will add and remove upstreams as needed, updating it's internal routing table with the Swagger Documentation pulled from each service.
+When this file is updated, Shield will add and remove upstreams as needed, updating its internal routing table with the Swagger Documentation pulled from each service.

 ### application.conf